dklink/waddell_wind_archive/README.md

 pip install -r requirements-dev.txt
 ```

-### Environment Variables
-Make a copy of the `.env_sample` file named `.env`, and fill in the fields appropriately.

 ### Create/migrate Postgres database
-We're going to use a Postgres database to store image metadata.
-It doesn't really matter where your Postgres server is hosted, so long as you can fill in the public IP and user/password information in the `.env` file.
-I have mine hosted in Google Cloud.

 To create the initial database, run
 ```
 source .env
 python -m common.init_db
 ```
-This will create an new database (idempotently) with the name set in `.env`.
+This will (idempotently) create a new database (on the instance that the DATABASE_URL env variable points to) with the name set in `.env`.

 Then, to perform migrations, navigate to `common/migrations` and run
 ```